Eli-Kin/MotorPH/README.md

 # MotorPH Basic Payroll System

-A Java payroll system that calculates **semi-monthly pay** for 34 MotorPH employees using attendance and employee data from CSV files.
+MotorPH Basic Payroll System A Java payroll system that calculates semi-monthly pay for 34 MotorPH employees using attendance and employee data from CSV files.

 ---